RyanHx/AmazonEbookGetter/README.md

 Right now there's a sale on Amazon.com whereby hundreds of ebooks have been made available for free.
 Rather than going through each ebook and buying their .co.uk counterpart, I made a script to do it for me.

+Any ebook priced over £0 it will skip!

 ## Prerequisites
 Download the latest release [here](https://github.com/RyanHx/AmazonEbookGetter/releases/download/v1.0.0/AmazonEbookGetter.zip)
 1. You'll need Firefox installed